VoxChain/condenser/src/app/help/en/welcome.md

 <a href="#Table_of_Contents">^</a>
 ### <span id="Digital_Currencies">Digital Currencies</span>

-STEEM, Steem Power and Steem Dollars are the three forms of digital currency used by the Steem Blockchain.
+Vox, Vox Power and Vox Dollars are the three forms of digital currency used by the Vox Blockchain.

-More information on the three types of tokens can be found in the [Steemit FAQ](https://steemit.com/faq.html#What_is_the_difference_between_STEEM__STEEM_Power__and_Steem_Dollars).
+More information on the three types of tokens can be found in the [Vox FAQ](https://steemit.com/faq.html#What_is_the_difference_between_STEEM__STEEM_Power__and_Steem_Dollars).

 <a href="#Table_of_Contents">^</a>
 ### <span id="Curation">Curation</span>

 Up to 25% of the reward for posts goes to the people who voted on it.
 These people are called curators.

-The more Steem Power you have in your account, the more your upvotes will be worth, and the more potential curation rewards you can earn!
+The more Vox Power you have in your account, the more your upvotes will be worth, and the more potential curation rewards you can earn!

 <a href="#Table_of_Contents">^</a>
 ### <span id="Payments">Payments</span>